vivekkum1234/AvailityPOC/DEPLOYMENT_GUIDE.md

-# AWS Deployment Guide - Node.js 14 Ready
+# AWS Deployment Guide - Node.js 14 Ready (`availity-deploy` Branch)

-This guide provides step-by-step instructions for deploying both backend and frontend services to AWS with Node.js 14 compatibility.
+This guide provides step-by-step instructions for deploying both backend and frontend services to AWS with Node.js 14 compatibility from the `availity-deploy` branch.

 ## 🚀 Prerequisites